markusfritsch/prcpFC/README.md

-# prcpFC: Functions and data for monthly precipitation and precipitation anomaly forecasting
+# prcpFC: Functions and data for monthly precipitation and precipitation anomaly forecasting at GHCNd monitoring station locations

 Markus Fritsch